sim82/6502_sbc/mark3_log.md

 ### Software Update

 * The hard disk **test program** was extended to include a **write command**, allowing for initial testing of the full 16-bit read/write data path.

+**2025-11-01: It's the Cable's Fault, Always the Cable's Fault (And Also a doubly Dead Drive).**

+---

+### Hardware Improvements and Mysterious Fixes

+* A **proper ribbon cable** was finally ordered, replacing the improvised cable previously in use (a slightly ironic move, given the mass disposal of similar cables a few years prior).
+* **Write operations suddenly became glitch-free** after installing the new cable.
+This strongly suggests the faulty, improvised cable was the cause of previous stability issues.

+### Software Refinement

+* Began the process of **cleanly re-writing the basic I/O functions**.
+These routines are intended for later integration into a DOS environment.

+### Experimental Mishap and Drive Fatalities 💀

+* Attempted to connect a period-correct, circa **'99 vintage DTTA-351010 "Deathstar" drive**.
+This particular drive was an RMA return after its original failure (the famous "click of death").
+* Sadly, the replacement unit had over the years also developed the dreaded **"click of death"** (or in this case, a more emphatic "clonk of death").
+* The drive's fate was sealed during further experimentation when the **5V and 12V power rails were accidentally mixed up**, releasing the **"magic smoke"** and permanently disabling the unit (and postponing further experiments with my treasured vintages drives until I find a molex plug)